 Saunders Farm is now operated by two generations of the Saunders family with the third, the grandkids, starting to have their own novel ideas.

 Haunting Season and Frightfest now welcomes more than 70,000 people each year, we’ve built the largest collection of hedge mazes in the world, and hundreds of groups, school tours, and companies visit our Farm to play, learn, and grow.
 About ten years ago we re-opened our Wedding facilities and three years ago we completed a massive renovation on our Pavilion, opening a fully-functional industrial kitchen to manage all on-site catering and food production.
-Two year, we launched our Farm Fresh Dinners, celebrating our community of farmers and foodies.
+In 2015, we launched our Farm Fresh Dinners, celebrating our community of farmers and foodies.

 So, what’s next?
 There’s no shortage of creative, amazing ideas; you’ll need to keep in touch to find out what we have up our sleeves!